ethicalhackeragnidhra/USB-Tracker/README.md

 ## Dumping events and artifacts from log files : ##

-To dump all USB related events (currently only EventID 1003) from the *Microsoft-Windows-DriverFrameworks-UserMode%4Operational.evtx* log file, use the "-df" flag.
+To dump all USB related events (currently EventID 2003, 2004, 2005, 2010, 2100, 2102 & 2105) from the *Microsoft-Windows-DriverFrameworks-UserMode%4Operational.evtx* log file, use the "-df" flag.

 ```
 PS C:\XXX\XXX\XXX\XXX> .\usbtracker.py -df